tomthebarbarian/tinyapp/README.md

 Pass in a long URL and watch become much shorter before your eyes :).

+Then, you can share a the shortened url more flexibly.

 ## Final Product

 !["The Login Screen"](images/Login.png)